Frequently Asked Questions

 Must envelopes be sealed before sending to Campus Mail?

-Campus Mail can seal your envelopes—but only letter-size envelopes with the opening at the top.
-Flaps can be left “up and over.”
-Flat or manila envelopes are currently sealed at Mail Services on a case by case basis.
+Campus Mail can seal your envelopes—but in most cases only letter-size envelopes.
+Flat or manila size envelopes can be sealed at Mail Services on a case by case basis.
 If the contents fit the flat envelope properly and is not too thick or bulky the envelope is effectively sealed by machines.

 How should mail be bundled to go out through Campus Mail?

 Tightly band all bundles, making sure envelopes all are facing the same way.
 Make separate bundles for each type of mail.
 Never mix interdepartmental, stamped, international, or domestic mail.
-Never overstuff mail bags or tubs; it can damage your mail.
-Call us to request extra bags, tubs, or letter trays.
+Never over stuff mail mail trays, or tubs, it can damage your mail.
+Call us to request extra tubs, or letter trays.

 Does the departmental account have to be on each envelope?

-If you have a whole box or tray of mail, just one note is all we need.
-If your mail is in bundles, the account code should be on the top envelope.
+If you have a whole box or tray of mail, just one note with account number is all we need.
+If your mail is in bundles, the account code should be placed or printed on the top of the bundled mail.

 How do we address interdepartmental mail?